Defence plagues Thunder - algonquin times

 “We need more communication on defence, and in our scrums,” she explained.
 “There was times where all of us were on one side when we should have spread it out more.”

-The women’s rugby team plays their third game of the season on Sunday, Sept.
+The women’s rugby team played their third game of the season on Sunday, Sept.
 25 at home versus the Lancers.

 LEAVE A REPLY